multiformats/multicodec/README.md

 Each multicodec is marked with a status:

 * draft - this codec has been reserved but may be reassigned if it doesn't gain wide adoption.
-* standard - this codec has been widely adopted and may not reassigned.
+* permanent - this codec has been widely adopted and may not reassigned.

 ### Adding new multicodecs to the table